gundeep/Roundie/README.md

 every ‘hit’ the program should pause and identify which Roundie was hit and then progress following the behaviour above until all movement has stopped.
 Additional information:
-- If anything is unclear, just ask by sending a mail to arjen@tiledmedia.com or frits@tiledmedia.com
 - Functionality is more important than looks.
 Don’t spend too much time on making it visually appealing, it only serves to make it clear to the user what is happening.